Proof Teen Wolf the Movie Is Underway - E! Online

 Now this is something to howl about!

 Production for Teen Wolf the Movie is officially underway, and that can mean only one thing: we're heading back to Beacon Hills.
-On March 21, Entertainment Weekly confirmed that filming had begun, with some behind-the-scenes first-look photos.
+On March 22, the official Twitter account for Teen Wolf confirmed the film had begun production with some behind-the-scenes first-look photos.

+"You're not dreaming," the series tweeted.
+"The pack really is back together."

 The Tyler Posey-led series aired 100 episodes from 2011 to 2017.
 The Paramount+ film—which was announced back in September—picks up five years after the supernatural drama, with a terrifying new evil emerged.